CATEGORY: GRASS VALLEY

 Another thing we did, and this on a regular basis, is that we “stole” and ate the green peas from my mother’s garden.
-Raw green peas, like raw wheat, were like candy to us, and as soon as we got out the door in the morning, we would go down the rows and pick all that were ripe and take them down to the end of the garden, hide under the elderberry bush, and eat them while I told stories that I had made up.
-I later realized that my mother must have known that we were eating her peas and just made sure she planted enough of them for all of us.
+Raw green peas, like raw wheat, were like candy to us, and as soon as we got out the door in the morning, we would go down the rows and pick all the peas that were ripe and take them down to the end of the garden, hide under the elderberry bush, and eat them while I told stories that I had made up.
+I later realized that my mother must have known that we were eating the peas and just made sure she planted enough of them for all of us.

 Our mother had been a teacher in Sherman County, and then Sherman County School Superintendent.
 When she got married she quit working, but when I was eleven, she started teaching again and we moved to Camp Sherman and then to Shaniko.
 We were gone for three years.
 At first James and I wrote to each other.
 He even sent me a little steamboat he had carved.
 During the summers of those three years, we returned to Grass Valley, but we girls worked on ranches, and I can’t remember seeing James during that time.